zakariamaaraki/RemoteCodeCompiler/README.md

 You can also send logs to logstash pipeline by setting these environment variables **LOGSTASH_LOGGING** to true and **LOGSTASH_SERVER_HOST**, **LOGSTASH_SERVER_PORT** to logstash and port values respectively.

+## Getting Help

+If you encounter any issues or need assistance with the Remote Code Compiler, feel free to reach out for support.
+You can:
+- Open an issue on GitHub: [Issues](https://github.com/zakariamaaraki/RemoteCodeCompiler/issues)
+- Contact the project maintainers directly.

 ## Author